The tooth extraction procedure. -

 1) Here's the overall game plan.

-a) The root portion of a tooth is firmly encased in bone (its socket), and tightly held in place by a ligament.
+- The root portion of a tooth is firmly encased in bone (its socket), and tightly held in place by a ligament.

-b) During the extraction process, the dentist needs to both "expand the socket" (widen and enlarge it) and separate the tooth from its ligament.
+- During the extraction process, they must both "expand the socket" (widen and enlarge it) and separate the tooth from its ligament.

-If you have ever tried to remove a tent stake that has been driven deeply into the ground, you know that you can't just pull the stake straight up and out.
+If you've ever tried to remove a tent stake that has been driven deeply into the ground, you know that you can't just pull the stake straight up and out.

 Once the hole has been enlarged enough, the stake will come out easily.